Syntax details for the DB1 (databases) course at HdM Stuttgart

 Inline expressions are also supported:

-Booleans need not be compared with my_bool = true
+Booleans need not be compared with my_bool = true, a

 Statements may also be nested: